Dawnfall/omahaAOFsolver/README.md

 hand.
   For example, whether a hand has EV = +0.01 or EV = +1.0, both are clear all-ins.
 The stronger(or weaker) a hand is, less iterations are needed to determine if hand is all in.

-  During equity calculation, the solver continuously checks if a hand’s EV is already above or below a certain threshold.
-If the result is decisive, further simulation for that hand stops early.
+  During equity calculation, the solver continuously checks if a hand’s EV is already above or below a certain threshold and stoping early.

   This significantly reduces solving time, but may also introduce small anomalies.
-Some hands can be misclassified if they converge too early, for that reason, results should always be compared against *similar hands*.
+Some hands can be misclassified if they converge too early, for that reason, results should always be compared against similar hands.

 ## Examples